 Like many that made this recipe early, I found that the filling just never really set.
 I even put it in the freezer for a bit so I could get a slice out for a photograph and that still didn't go very well.

 The bigger issue I have is that this book was published with a recipe that doesn't set.
 The changes that were added to the amended recipe are so substantial that anyone who tries this and doesn't see the announcement online will have soup for pie, no matter what they do.

 That aside, the recipe is super simple to put together, and tastes great, even if it is soup.

 As far as the graham cracker crust goes, it is a basic essential, does the job, and tastes great.
-Homemade is always my prefered method so it floats my boat!
+Homemade is always my preferred method so it floats my boat!

 I made this for my family's Sunday supper, and even straight from the freeze it still was very wet.
 But ok, we now know that the recipe requires half the sweetened condensed milk it calls for and that it needs to be frozen not just refrigerated.
 And I have to say that pie sounds a lot less satisfying and icey than the icebox pie I think this is supposed to be.

 I think I much prefer the flavor of the pie the way it was, even if it never really set up.
 It tasted great, it just had a bit more of a trifle texture and you couldn't really get a slice out of it, but it was good in the end.

 The only other continuity error that I see is that Jo shares a picture of the pie topped with fresh whipped cream and strawberries, but doesn't even acknowledge it in the recipe.
 I mean, if you are going to show me a picture of what the recipe should look like as a finished product, the recipe should be written to reflect the photo.
 It's a bit of a pet peeve, but make it right, you picked the photo and styled the shoot, make the recipe reflect it!